hotboy01/Simi-FEND-feadreader-testing/README.md

 ## Running the application
 You can run this application by
 * cloning this project
-* then open the index.html file in a browswer.
+* then open the index.html file in a browser.

 ## Dependencies
 The application uses Googles feed reader API, Handlebars template processor and jQuery.